Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Introduction

+Over the last decade, Deep Neural Networks (DNNs) have achieved successful performance in many domains, such as image processing~\cite{yang2019survey,giusti2013fast}, medical diagnostics~\cite{mallick2019brain,rajinikanth2020customized,debelee2020deep}, speech recognition~\cite{pan2012investigation} and autonomous driving~\cite{sallab2017deep,stocco2020misbehaviour}.
 Similar to traditional software components, DNN models often exhibit erroneous behaviours that may lead to potentially critical errors.
 Therefore, like traditional software, DNNs need to be tested effectively to ensure their reliability and safety.

-In the software testing context, code coverage criteria (e.g., branch coverage, statement coverage) are used to guide the generation of test cases and assess the completeness of test suites~\cite{cai2005effect}.
-While full coverage does not ensure functional correctness, high coverage increases stakeholders’ confidence in the testing results since it triggers more code execution paths.
+In the software testing context, code coverage criteria (e.g. branch coverage, statement coverage) are used to guide the generation of test cases and assess the completeness of test suites~\cite{cai2005effect}.
+While full coverage does not ensure functional correctness, high coverage increases stakeholders’ confidence in the testing results because it triggers more code execution paths.
 Inspired by code coverage, several coverage criteria have been introduced to measure the adequacy of test data in the context of DNNs~\cite{kim2019guiding,gerasimou2020importance,pei2017deepxplore,Ma2018DeepGaugeMT,sun2019structural}.
 Neuron coverage measures the extent to which neurons in a DNN are activated based on certain input data.
-Intuitively, test inputs with a higher neuron coverage is desirable.
+Intuitively, test inputs with higher neuron coverage are desirable.
 However, reaching high neuron coverage with a few test inputs is usually easy to achieve~\cite{sun2019structural,sekhon2019towards} and the usefulness of such coverage is therefore questionable.
-Furthermore, defining coverage in DNNs is not as straightforward as testing traditional software because, in the latter, the code logic is explicit whereas in DNNs, that logic is not explicitly represented.
-Although more sophisticated coverage criteria have been proposed, several articles have criticised the use of such coverage to guide the testing of DNN models~\cite{li2019structural,dong2019there,chen2020deep}.
+Furthermore, defining coverage in DNNs is not as straightforward as testing traditional software because in the latter the code logic is explicit but in DNNs that logic is not represented explicitly.
+Although more sophisticated coverage criteria have been proposed, several articles have criticized the use of such coverage to guide the testing of DNN models~\cite{li2019structural,dong2019there,chen2020deep}.